vmt/udis86/docs/manual/libudis86.rst

 Setup Machine State
 -------------------

-An interpretation of a sequence of bytes depends on the target machines state for which they are being disassembled.
-In x86, this means the current effective mode (16, 32 or 64bits), the current program counter (ip/eip/rip), and the processor mode.
-By default, libudis86 is initialized to be in 32 bit disassembly mode, eip at 0, and vendor being ANY.
-The follow functions allow you to override these default suit your needs.
+The decode semantics of a sequence of bytes depends on the target machine state for which they are being disassembled.
+In x86, this means the current effective processor mode (16, 32 or 64bits), the current program counter (ip/eip/rip), and sometimes, the processor vendor.
+By default, libudis86 is initialized to be in 32 bit disassembly mode, program counter at 0, and vendor being :code:`UD_VENDOR_ANY`.
+The following functions allow you to override these default to suit your needs.

 .. c:function:: void ud_set_mode(ud_t*, uint8_t mode_bits)